1. Why IPv6?

 3.5 Enable IPv6 on EC2 Instance

-- Manually assign IPv6 addresses or configure auto-assignment in EC2 instance settings.
+- Manually assign or auto-assign IPv6 addresses in EC2 settings

 4. Instance-Level Configuration